-One of the most frequent fallacies in logic that is used to advance the cause of normalizing homosexuality, "same-sex marriage," and other LGBTQ+ agenda items by attempting to bring down the opposition, is called argumentum ad hominem (literally, argument [directed] to the man).
-The argument appears in two ways.
+One of the most frequent fallacies in logic that is used in modern times in the attempt to bring down an opposing position on a matter, is called argumentum ad hominem (literally, argument [directed] to the man).
+The argument appears in two main ways, abusive and circumstantial.

-The most common use of this false reasoning is in its abusive form.
-Comments are made to discredit and even remove an opponent rather than address the content and process of his or her thinking.
+The most common use of this false reasoning is in its abusive form, and it is used in two ways: verbal and physical.
+In its verbal usage, comments are made to discredit and even remove an opponent rather than address the content and process of his or her thinking.
 This form of argument attacks the person, especially with insinuations as to his or her character, instead of attempting to show how his or her reasoning is inadequate.
 Rather than demonstrate how a particular argument is superior to an opponent's rationale, an effort is made to disparage the person; such disparagement is often done by name-calling.
-The classic use of this logical fallacy in the issue of homosexuality and "same-sex marriage" is calling opponents homophobic or faggots.
-For several other common examples of this logical fallacy in the homosexual literature see the quote by Kirk and Madsen in my book in the section on the agenda principle of jamming.

-27 Chuck DeGroat, "Can We Disagree On Homosexuality Yet Remain Together?" p.
+30 Chuck DeGroat, "Can We Disagree On Homosexuality Yet Remain Together?" p.
 8.

-28 For more on both of these subjects, moral judgment and moral action, see Chapter Five of What Is God's Will Concerning Homosexuality?
+31 For more on both of these subjects, moral judgment and moral action, see Chapter Five of my eBook, What Is God's Will Concerning Homosexuality?
 Help for Church Leaders and Others to Speak the Truth in Love.